The complex world of tax on investment

 An advantage of dividend income that is often overlooked is that each £1 net income represents a smaller amount of gross income than either interest or earnings.

 You will generally receive income from direct investment in property, such as buy-to-let, with no deduction of tax.
 There are extensive rules about what expenses you can offset against rents to determine how much of your income is subject to tax.
-Until the beginning of the 2017/18 tax year, the most important rule for many private investors was that they could offset the interest paid on borrowing to purchase residential property.
-This meant there was often little or no tax to pay, because the rent less expenses (e.g. agents’ fees) was roughly the same amount as mortgage interest.
+Before the 2017/18 tax year, this meant that private investors were able offset the full interest paid on borrowing to purchase residential property.
+As a result, there was often little or no tax to pay, because the rent less expenses (e.g. agents’ fees) was roughly the same amount as mortgage interest.

 Certain types of property income are subject to additional rules, such as furnished holiday lets, distributions from real estate investment trusts (REITs) and property authorised investment funds (PAIFs).

-Planning point – a new structure for tax relief for property investors is being phased in until 2020/21.
+A new structure for tax relief for property investors will have been phased in by 6 April 2021.

 Life assurance-linked investment bonds